tap349/tap349.github.io/_posts/2016-01-22-tags-on-pinboard.md

 categories: [pinboard]
 ---

-tags related to education on pinboard
+differences between similar tags on pinboard

 <!-- more -->

+### tags related to education

 - **learning**:
   1. material related to the process or mechanics of learning